mkmasukawa/bead_tracking/README.md

 - Distribution of distance to reference position
 - Distribution of distance to the closest beads

 In this software it is also necessary to manually select the beads which are not artifacts.
+This might not be necessary when a large number of beads is analyzed and the artifacts are few.